fabianbs96/insect-logger/README.md

 in increasing severity.

 The logger only prints a message if the message's severity is at least the severity of the logger itself.
-The default logger-severity is `Info`, but can be changed to `Debug` if compiling with `-DITST_DEBUG_LOGGING`.
+The default logger-severity is `Info` (if you don't specify one by yourself), but can be changed to `Debug` if compiling with `-DITST_DEBUG_LOGGING`.

 If you want to overwrite the severity of all loggers at runtime, you can set the variable `LoggerBase::global_enforced_log_severity` to the desired severity.
 Note, that this API is *not* thread-safe.

 ### Assertions

-The assertion system in C/C++ is very primitive and provides less usability, so the insect logger comes with its own assertion macros.
+The assertion system in C/C++ is very primitive not very usabile, so the insect logger comes with its own assertion macros.

 ```C++
 ITST_LOGGER;